tlaskowsky/appsec_javascript_security/README.md

     -----------------------------------------------------------------

-Welcome to your Node.js project on Cloud9 IDE!
+Welcome to your JavaScript Security Lab on Cloud9 IDE!

+Please do these two steps to complete the installation:
+1. npm install
+2. sudo apt-get install -y mongodb-org

 This chat example showcases how to use `socket.io` with a static `express` server.